 The hybrid closed loop system operates by implanting a sensor beneath the skin to continuously monitor glucose levels.
 This data is then transmitted wirelessly to an externally worn pump, which administers the appropriate dosage of insulin.
 Although the system is largely self-regulating, some user input, such as entering carbohydrate intake, is still required.

 In England alone, there are approximately 269,095 people living with type 1 diabetes, highlighting the potential impact and benefit of this rollout.
-Colette Marshall, chief executive of Diabetes UK, expressed her optimism about the program, emphasizing the positive effect it will have on the overall health and quality of life for individuals with diabetes.
+Colette Marshall, chief executive of Diabetes UK, expressed her optimism regarding the program, emphasizing the positive effect it will have on the overall health and quality of life for individuals with diabetes.
 The NHS, in collaboration with other organizations, is committed to ensuring a fair and efficient rollout, reaching as many people as possible in a timely manner.

 As we look towards the future, the introduction of the NHS’s artificial pancreas program opens the door to numerous possibilities and potential trends in diabetes management.
 The integration of advanced technology, such as sensors and wireless devices, not only simplifies the process of insulin delivery but also allows for continuous monitoring and personalization of treatment plans.